nemmart/MarkdownTesting/README.md

 ## Overhead Analysis

-At the start we have a one time cost of randomly generating scalars and a single n point MSM.
+We have the one time costs of randomly generating scalars and a single $n$ point MSM.

-On each run we have the overhead of $n$ scalar additions, and 1 EC point subtraction.
+Then on each run we have the overhead of $n$ scalar additions, and 1 EC point subtraction.

 ## Run Time Results